weco cli

 git checkout -b feature/your-feature-name

-4. Make Your Changes: Ensure your code adheres to our style guidelines and includes relevant tests.
+4. Make Changes: Ensure your code adheres to our style guidelines and includes relevant tests.

-5. Commit and Push your changes, then open a pull request with a clear description of your enhancements.
+5. Commit, Push & Open a PR: Commit your changes, and open a pull request with a clear description of your enhancements.